 High-Efficiency Condition

-The efficient condition is the same existing well, retrofitted with a pump-off controller.
+The efficient condition is the same well, retrofitted with a pump-off controller.

 Energy and Demand Savings Methodology

 Two main sources were referenced to develop the savings methods for the POC measure: Electrical Savings in Oil Production (SPE 16363), which identified a relationship between volumetric efficiency and pump run times and the 2006-2008 Evaluation Report for PG&E Fabrication, Process, and Manufacturing Contract Group, which showed a reduction in savings from the SPE 16363 paper.
 These two methods were the basis of the current savings calculations and deemed inputs listed below.
-However, to develop Texas-specific stipulated values, field and metering data will be collected in 2015 and used to calibrate and update the savings calculation methods and input variables for a future version of the TRM.
+To develop Texas-specific stipulated values, field and metering data will be collected when there is sufficient uptake in the measure and used to calibrate and update the savings calculation methods and input variables for a future version of the TRM.

 Savings Algorithms and Inputs